Skip to content

 kolanaki@pawb.social

-wrote sidst redigeret af
+wrote on sidst redigeret af

 Acid etching is a thing, too.
 Not likely to shatter the whole thing using acid.